Much of happiness and being happy needs not more adding up in life, but more of letting go. Only when you let go you can be truly happy.

 The only way to break free from it is to deliberately let your past go.

-You can start anew at any time of your life.
+You can start anew at any time in your life.
 Stop holding the burden of your past and live freely in the present moment to be happy.

 9. Let go of toxic relationships